intltechventures/Consulting.Project.Tools/Interviewing/Self-Rating.md

 5 | Downloaded and experimented
 6 | Created a Proof-of-Concept (PoC)
 7 | Has been directly (hands-on) involved in the design, implementation, deployment, and maintenance - of at least one solution in production
-8 | Has been directly (hands-on) involved in the desigd, implementation, deployment, and maintenance - of multiple solutions in production
+8 | Has been directly (hands-on) involved in the design, implementation, deployment, and maintenance - of multiple solutions in production
 9 | Is the recognized go-to expert within their company 10 | Is a globally recognized expert (i.e. participated in the creation of the technology, frequently invited to speak at conferences on the technology, authored definitive books on the technology, etc.)